iamkirankumaryadav/Library/Statistics/Statistics.md

 1. **Data:** Information gathered from observations, research, experiments, or surveys.
 2. **Population:** The entire group of individuals or objects that we're interested in studying.
 3. **Sample:** A subset of the population used to represent the entire group.
-4. **Descriptive statistics:** Summarizing and describing data using the measures.
+4. **Descriptive Statistics:** Summarizing and describing data using the measures.
+5. **Measures:** Mean, median, mode, range, variance, and standard deviation.
-5. **Inferential statistics:** Make inferences about the population based on the information from a sample.
+6. **Inferential Statistics:** Make inferences about the population based on the information from a sample.
-6. **Inference:** A conclusion reached based on evidence and reasoning.
+7. **Inference:** A conclusion reached based on evidence and reasoning.

 ### Dataset
 - A dataset is a particular instance/sample of data that is used for analysis or model building at any given time.